theoephraim/node-google-spreadsheet/README.md

 Contributions are welcome, but please follow the existing conventions, use the linter, add relevant tests, add relevant documentation.

-These docs are generated using [docsify](https://docsify.js.org).
+The docs site is generated using [docsify](https://docsify.js.org).
 To preview and run locally so you can make edits, run `npm run docs:preview` and head to http://localhost:3000
 The content lives in markdown files in the docs folder.

 ## License